|

 Retrieve information about the system call that caused the

 stop.
-The information is placed into the buffer pointed
+The information is placed into the buffer pointed by

-buffer of type struct ptrace_syscall_info.
-The addr
+type struct ptrace_syscall_info.
+The addr argument

-data argument (i.e., sizeof(struct ptrace_syscall_info)).
+argument (i.e., sizeof(struct ptrace_syscall_info)).
+The

-be written by the kernel.
+written by the kernel.
 If the size of the data to be

 written by the kernel exceeds the size specified by the